 Deciding to pursue a B1 or B2 visa is an important decision.
-KPPB Law offers free consultations so that you can understand your options before moving forward.
+KPPB Law offers consultations so that you can understand your options before moving forward.
 Below you will find a list of common question about B visas that will help prepare you for the process.

 - 1 If I’m in the United States on a B Visa, am I allowed to look for a job?